difiore/Intro_to_R_Reader/_book/14_Other_Resources.md

 * [R for Data Science](https://r4ds.had.co.nz/) covers many of the same topics we've touched on in this course, but is structured differently and may explain some points better than I have or chose to do.
 * [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf) provides a much more thorough introduction to machine learning methods than our brief overview.
+* [Text Mining with R](https://www.tidytextmining.com/index.html) serves as an introduction to text-based analyses (such as sentiment analysis and n-grams).

 ### R as a Coding Language {-}